intelligentplant/AppStoreConnect.Adapters/docs/tutorials/writing-an-extension-feature/05-Implementing_Multiple_Extensions.md

 ## Next Steps

 This is the last part of this tutorial.
-We recommend that you explore the various `BindInvoke`, `BindStream` and `BindDuplexStream` overloads to discover the different method signatures that can be automatically registered as extension feature operations.
+We recommend that you explore the `AdapterExtensionFeature` base class to get a complete understanding of how extension features are implemented.
 Note that you can also override various `protected` methods on the base class to take more direct control over the feature's behaviour (for example, to register or handle bespoke operations that do not use one of the `BindXXX` methods to register the operation).